 What is HFT?

 HFT started to draw massive public attention after the U.S. May 6, 2010 flash crash and HFT played an important role in that market event.
 The flash crash and the discussions on flash orders relate to the U.S. equity markets and the National Market System in there.
-In Europe, there is a more flexible best execution regime and share-by-share volatility.
-A safeguards regime has been in place for two decades where there have been no market quality problems related to HFT documented so far.
+In Europe, there is a more flexible best-execution regime and share-by-share volatility.
+A safeguards regime has been in place for two decades and there have been no market quality problems related to HFT documented so far.

 What are the characteristics of HFT?

 Furthermore, there are more attributes to HFTs that are more exclusive to it, such as a high number of orders with rapid order cancellations in order to adjust to best-suited market positions.
-Low latency execution and a sophisticated high-speed connection to the relevant marketplaces are also an important factor for HFTs.
+Low latency execution and a sophisticated high-speed connection to the relevant marketplaces are also important factors for HFTs.

 HFT in Crypto